Saysarah/GettingCleaningDataCourseProject/Readme.txt

 write.table() was used to create a text file with the resulting clean dataset, cleanDF.txt

-Assumptions:
+NOTES/ ASSUMPTIONS
 ---------------------------------------------------------------------
-The Intertial signal values were ignored from the original dataset as they were not values of interest The meanSdData dataframe object in run_analysis.R includes all the features of the dataset that contain mean() or std() information,  however the mean frequency and angle data was omitted.
+The Intertial signal values were ignored from the original dataset as they were not values of interest The meanSdData dataframe object in run_analysis.R includes all the features of the dataset that contain mean() or std() information,
+however the mean frequency and angle data was omitted.

 A final cleaned up datafame object, called final_df, displays the mean of the mean() and std() information, averaging determining an averages for each patient (one average per activity).
 The last 6 columns of this data frame includes overall means for all patients.

-Since the meanSdData dataframe was a large file, for the final cleaned dataframe I omitted mean and standard deviation data containing X,Y,Z components.
+Since the meanSdData dataframe was a large file, for the final cleaned dataframe the mean and standard deviation data containing X,Y,Z components were ommitted.
-Should the user be interested in additional variables they may consult themeanSdData frame and modify the meanSdDataMelt dataset and corresponding code as required to include additional measurements.
+Should the user be interested in additional variables they may consult  the step4_df.txt and modify the meanSdDataMelt dataset and corresponding code as required to include additional measurements.